ChrisTechs/PitHelper/README.md

 PitHelper is a Minecraft Forge clientside mod designed for the Hypixel Pit.

-It provides a collection of QoL utilities, event tracking, and custom interfaces related to Hypixel API The Pit data.
+It provides a collection of QoL utilities like event tracking.

 ## Features

 * **Event Tracking & Overlay:** Uses event data provided by BrookeAFK to track upcoming Pit events and displays them on a HUD overlay.

-* **Quick Maths Solver:** Beware this feature is use at own risk.
-Automatically evaluates Quick Maths chat equations.
+* **Quick Maths Solver:** **Beware this feature is use at own risk even though it does not strictly go against [Hypixel Allowed Modifications](https://support.hypixel.net/hc/en-us/articles/6472550754962-Hypixel-Allowed-Modifications) as it does not automatically send the answer which still requires human input.** Automatically evaluates Quick Maths chat equations.
 It can be configured to copy the answer to the clipboard or automatically open chat with the solution.

 * **Friend and Enemy Management:** A local system to categorize other players as friends or enemies.